Cupra Born Review

 Introduction

 If you’re delving into the world of car buying after a few years away, you could be forgiven for thinking that there’s a new kid on the block – Cupra.
-And, in some respects, you’d be correct, because the Volkswagen Group (which owns SEAT, Audi and ŠKODA) is keen to establish Cupra as a new, youth-focused brand with attitude and a sporty brief.
+And, in some respects, you’d be correct, because the Volkswagen Group (which owns SEAT, Audi and Skoda) is keen to establish Cupra as a new, youth-focused brand with attitude and a sporty brief.
 In reality, it’s actually a division of Spanish carmaker SEAT, which has discovered that the market for its sporty Cupra-badged models has so much potential that they warrant a badge of their own.
+Given the success that the brand has seen in the years it's been on sale, it's fair to say that they were right!

-So that’s the back story to the name sorted.
+So that’s the back story to the Cupra brand.
 Now to the car.
-The Born is Cupra’s first all electric car (but SEAT’s second after the Mii electric).
-If you think certain bits look familiar, that’s because it’s based on the Volkswagen ID.3.
-One wit on social media said the Born looked like an ID.3 which had been disguised to appear in an insurance advert on TV.
+The Born is Cupra’s first all electric car (but Seat’s second after the Mii electric).
+If you think certain bits look familiar, that’s because it’s based on the Volkswagen ID.3

 What Cupra’s version deliberately adds is a sporty edge that the ID.3 doesn’t have.
 Look at the two together and it’s immediately apparent that the Spanish machine is leaner and meaner with a more assertive look.
 It’s a clever bit of design and will appeal to buyers who crave a bit more visual drama than the current crop of compact family SUVs deliver.